 But this wasn’t the only year that you planned to buy lattes.
 “What if I kept buying lattes every day on the way to work for the next 40 years?”

-“First of all, the latte was $3.55 today, but last year, it was worth $3.45.
-That is 3% inflation on the price of coffee.
+“First of all, the latte was $5.45 today, but last year, it was worth $5.29.
+That is about 3% inflation on the price of coffee.
 If that rate continued and I continued to buy one each morning, how much would it cost over the next 40 years?
 And, what would be the opportunity cost of not investing that money?”

 When you get to work, sit down at your desk and quickly break out a spreadsheet to quickly do the calculations.